soi-20/brains/_pages/ghosts.md

 # < Macro >

-# Chp.
+## Chp.
 The Shift of Power from Centralized to Decentralized

+> Shaking the 500 years of business model

+> Both the gap of knowlodge and wealth are expanding

+> From centralized to decentralized

+From loyalty to empowerment.

+From efficient to intelligent.

+From ownership to access.

+From low cost to no cost.

+From human to machine.

+> Information is the Power, machine is the leverage

-# Chp.
+## Chp.
 Strategy to Beat the Odds

 > Big, Small and Competition